-At the end of the study, we will ask you about all the flavors you have tried and give you some information on quitting tobacco products.
-We will not tell you which flavors you tried or the amount of nicotine in the e-cigarettes.
-This is because we do not want your knowledge of the flavors or nicotine to influence your response or others' responses on questionnaires.
-If you are interested in learning what flavors were sampled and how much nicotine was in your e-cigarette, we will ask if you would like to be contacted after all subjects have been completed and we can inform you at that time.
+At the end of the second lab session, we will ask you about all the flavors you have tried and give you some information on quitting tobacco products.
+We will not tell you which flavors you tried, the amount of nicotine in the e-cigarettes, or the amounts of water that were added.
+This is because we do not want your knowledge of the flavors, nicotine, or water level to influence your response or others' responses on questionnaires.
+If you are interested in learning what flavors were sampled and how much water and nicotine was in your e-cigarette, we will ask if you would like to be contacted after all 30 subjects have been completed and we can inform you at that time.